 The collegiate experience at North Central College invites students to become part of a diverse community of learners who are curious, engaged, ethical, and purposeful citizens and leaders.
-North Central College asks that students take personal ownership of the community into which they enter, and to understand that the community is built upon appropriate standards of behavior.
-These standards of behavior should lead students to live in ways that exhibit leadership, ethics, and values in their lives on campus and beyond.
+North Central College asks that students take personal ownership of the community into which the student enters, and to understand that the community is built upon appropriate standards of behavior.
+These standards of behavior should lead students to live in ways that exhibit leadership, ethics, and values in students' lives on campus and beyond.

 Before students can fully pursue an education within the North Central College community, each individual must commit to treating themselves with respect.
 Such self-respect is fundamentally a commitment to personal integrity and individual wellness.
 Those who are committed to personal integrity show a willingness to be accountable for their actions.
 Those who are committed to individual wellness strive for comprehensive personal health.
 In doing so, they avoid practices which harm the body and the mind, such as excessive consumption of alcohol, the recreational use of drugs, or other self-destructive behaviors.
 These committed individuals conduct themselves honestly, thoughtfully, and consistently with the values of the community.

 As violations of the standards outlined below represent a lack of concern for the individual pillars of the College community, significant violations of all subsequent policies could result in disciplinary action.
-For information about the College's Student Conduct Process, please review the final section of this Handbook.
+Items that are illegal, prohibited, or against College policy to possess and/or are used in activity that violates policy may be subject to confiscation and/or disposal.
+For information about the College's Student Conduct Process, please review the final section of this handbook.